metno/titanlib/README.md

 written in C++ and has bindings for python and R. The library consists of a set of functions that perform tests on data.

-Titanlib is currently under development.
+Titanlib is currently under active development and the current version is a prototype for testing.
+Feedback is welcome, either by using the issue tracker in Github, or by contacting Thomas Nipen (thomasn@met.no).

 ![Example of titanlib](extras/image.jpg)